ICDAR 2025 Workshop on

 Short CV of the Workshop Chairs

 Prof. Yong Tso.
-Tso Yong is a professor of Tibet University from China, a senior member of the Chinese Association of Artificial Intelligence, a senior member of the Chinese Computer Society.
-Her main research area is intelligent analysis of Tibetan ancient literature, including digitization of ancient books, knowledge extraction, and language modeling etc. She has served as Principal Investigator (PI) for research projects including the National Natural Science Foundation of China (NSFC) grants and a sub-project under the National Key R&D Program of China (NKPs), and won two first prizes and two second prizes in science and technology of the Xizang Autonomous Region,and also served as the chief engineer for the National Key Research and Development project "Integration and Application Demonstration of Digital Technology for Tibetan Ancient Books and Documents".
+Tso Yong is a professor of Xizang University from China, a senior member of the Chinese Association of Artificial Intelligence.
+Her main research area is Artificial Intelligence (Few Shot Learning), mainly focusing on intelligent analysis of Tibetan ancient literature, including digitization of ancient books, knowledge extraction, and language modeling etc. She has served as Principal Investigator (PI) for research projects including the National Natural Science Foundation of China (NSFC) grants and a sub-project under the National Key R&D Program of China (NKPs), and won two first prizes and two second prizes in science and technology of the Xizang Autonomous Region,and also served as the chief engineer for the National Key Research and Development project "Integration and Application Demonstration of Digital Technology for Tibetan Ancient Books and Documents".
 She had as a national visiting scholar at the University of Bergen in Norway, the University of Virginia in the United States, and the University of British Columbia in Canada.

 Prof. Brian Kenji Iwana.
 Brian Kenji Iwana is an Associate Professor at the Department of Advanced Information Science in the Graduate School of Information Science and Electrical Engineering, Kyushu University.
 He received a B.S. in Computer Engineering of the University of California, Irvine, USA.
 After getting his Bachelor's, Brian Kenji Iwana worked as a software developer at the National Aeronautics and Space Administration (NASA) in Mountain View, California.
 He returned to academia and received a Ph.D. from the Graduate School of Information Science and Electrical Engineering, Kyushu University.
 He was also a graduate from the Graduate Education and Research Training Program in Decision Science for a Sustainable Society, Kyushu University.
 Since then, he worked as a Post Doc, Assistant Professor, and then an Associate Professor at the Graduate School of Information Science and Electrical Engineering, Kyushu University.
 Furthermore, he is affiliated with the International Undergraduate Program In English (IUPE), Kyushu University and the Graduate Program of Interdisciplinary Policy Analysis and Design (GIPAD), Kyushu University.
 He is an Associate Editor for the journal, Springer Nature Computer Science, and has served on many international conference program committees, such as ICDAR, ICFHR, AAAI, ICPR, and DAS.
 His research interests include time series recognition, dynamic programming, artificial neural networks, document recognition, and natural language processing (NLP).